-Two further amendments have also been considered, one excluding operations to finance political parties (amendment 37 to Article 4(1)) and the other (amendment 38), proposed by Mr Galeote Quecedo, inserting a reference in Article 3(4) concerning administrative and technical assistance benefiting both the Commission and the recipient.
-Only the latter has been taken on board and slotted in between amendments 16 and 18 so that the number of amendments voted remains at 36.
+&lt;sup>4-Two further amendments have also been considered, one excluding operations to finance political parties (amendment 37 to Article 4(1)) and the other (amendment 38), proposed by Mr Galeote Quecedo, inserting a reference in Article 3(4) concerning administrative and technical assistance benefiting both the Commission and the recipient.
+Only the latter has been taken on board.